FJada/JALT/ProgressAndGoals.md

 `get_account_id_model`: model designed to retrieve an user based on their encrypted user id. <br>
 `add_home_address_model`: model designed expressly to add home addresses as a new parameters to users based on username/user id. <br>

+These API models were sufficient to complete at least 12 API Endpoint requirements that utilize MongoDB.

 **API Endpoints:** <br>